 As an entrepreneur, you know the drill.
 Wake up in the morning, grab your phone off the nightstand, and see how bad your inbox is.
-Maybe you’re trending easy with 300-400 emails per day out of the 74 trillion emails sent per year, or maybe you’re closer to famed writer & producer Shonda Rhymes with a whopping 2,500 emails a day.
+Maybe you’re trending easy with 121 emails per day out of the 294 billion emails sent per day, or maybe you’re closer to famed writer & producer Shonda Rhymes with a whopping 2,500 emails a day.

 It makes sense that we all crave productivity.
 Whether you’re working to adopt the Six R’s of Maximum Productivity or trying to help your employees foster a strong work ethic, we’re all trying to get more out of every day.
 That brings us to the question of quality and quantity.
 Efficiency has become the mantra of our modern society.
 People who can produce more and produce it faster seem to rise through the ranks in their organization with lightning speed.
 But this productivity doesn’t seem to be producing more happiness in our culture or society.

 Under this drive towards maximum efficiency and productivity are really questions about time: how we use our time, how we think about time, and how we manage time.
 The illusion of being able to do it all — balance work, family, ambition, friends, and self-improvement — is just that, an illusion.
 Rather than looking at time management and productivity, the real question we should all be asking ourselves is what our priorities are and what constitutes the best use of our time.